 Stay tuned for a follow-up post with some of the things I learned on this project.

 Want to find out when I post a new article?
-Follow me on Twitter or subscribe to my RSS feed.
+Follow me on Mastodon or Twitter or subscribe to my RSS feed.
+I also have an email newsletter that I'll send out when I post something new, along with anything else I find interesting.